Maureen Swanson

-Maureen Ward, Countess of Dudley (25 November 1932 – 16 November 2011), was a British actress.
-Born in Glasgow, Scotland, Lady Dudley was the daughter of James Swanson.
-As Maureen Swanson, she featured in British pictures during the 1950s and retired from acting in 1961, following her marriage to Viscount Ednam.
+Maureen Swanson, later Maureen Ward, Countess of Dudley (25 November 1932 – 16 November 2011), was a British actress.
+As Maureen Swanson, she featured in British pictures during the 1950s.
+She retired from acting in 1961, following her marriage to Viscount Ednam.

+Filmink magazine called her "immensely watchable on screen, and might have had a very strong career had her personal life not intervened."

 Early life and career

-Maureen Swanson was born in Glasgow on 25 November 1932.
+Maureen Swanson was born in Glasgow on 25 November 1932, the daughter of James Swanson.
 After her parents emigrated to South Africa, she became a ward of Lady Phyllis Griffith-Boscawen.
 Swanson initially trained as a classical ballerina at the Sadler's Wells Ballet School, before moving into musical theatre and film.

-Swanson had a role in Moulin Rouge (1952), then a larger part in Valley of Song (1953).
-She had a strong support role in MGM's Knights of the Round Table (1953), and was the female lead in Hammer's film noir Third Party Risk (1954).
-Swanson was also in episodes of The Vise, and had a supporting part in Orders Are Orders (1954).
+She was touring in a production of Carousel when selected over 50 applicants to play a key role in Moulin Rouge (1952).
+This led to a larger part in Valley of Song (1953) and a strong support role in MGM's Knights of the Round Table (1953).
+Swanson was the female lead in Hammer's film noir Third Party Risk (1954).
+Swanson was also in episodes of The Vise, and had a supporting part in Orders Are Orders (1955).